OWASP/www-project-developer-guide/draft/04-foundations/02-secure-development.md

 Secure development is described in the OWASP Software Assurance Maturity Model [(SAMM)][samm] by the Design, Implementation and Verification business functions.
-Much of the material in this section is drawn from the OWASP [Integration Standards project][ois].
+Much of the material in this section is drawn from the OWASP [Integration Standards project][wayfinder].

 #### Overview